snotskie/ttrpg/md/index.md

 Characters may spend their Blessings to attempt to Help one another complete Checks and Contests.

-To provide Help:

-1. **Note the Success/Victory Gap:** Make note of how much higher the character needs to roll to achieve their goals: to succeed the Check or win the Contest (described below) with at least a certain outcome size (also described below).
-This amount is the "success/victory gap."
-2. **Pay Help Cost:** Once per roll, whether your own or another character's, when your character could reasonably assist with the action and is not currently engaged in another action, you may attempt to Help by spending Ⓧ, where $X$ is the success/victory gap.
+- **Pay Help Cost:** Once per roll you may Help another character by spending ①.
+If you do, they roll again, taking the higher value.
-3. **Attempt Help:** Then, the character you Helped performs their roll again.
-If the new roll is higher than their position roll, their roll takes the new value or the value they were originally trying to reach, whichever is lower.
-4. **Additional Help:** The Help gained above can lower the success/victory gap, reducing the cost to Help the character further, if there are additional characters nearby who have not Helped them yet and are willing to pay the cost.
+- **Help on Hard and Complex Checks:** If you Help a Check that requires multiple rolls, only the lowest of those rolls is performed again.
+- **Multiple Helpers:** Multiple characters can Help the same roll if they each pay the cost.
+- **Help within Reason:** You cannot Help if you are engaged in another action or if it would be unreasonable.

 ### Receiving Situational Aid
 <!-- _class: rules -->

-While you and your allies may spend Blessings to attempt to Help one another, in certain situations your effects, items, environment, careful planning, or so on  can provide you situational aid of a different sort&mdash;for free!
+While you and your allies may spend Blessings to attempt to Help one another, in certain situations your effects, items, environment, careful planning, or so on  can provide you situational aid of a different sort.

 - **Receive Aid:** Situational aid effects describe a possible failed Check or lost Contest and say to "receive $+X$ in aid" in response.
 When you do, you gain a $+X$ bonus to the roll, possibly turning the failure into a success or loss into a win.